PUBLIC ARTWORK

 An international kite flying festival in solidarity with the people of Afghanistan.

-On August 15th 2022, to mark one-year since the fall of Afghanistan to the Taliban, we launched an immersive, international kite flying festival presented by Afghan artists, actors and sportspeople.
+On August 15th 2022, to mark one-year since the fall of Afghanistan to the Taliban, Good Chance launched an immersive, international kite flying festival presented by Afghan artists, actors and sportspeople.

 Spread across 47 locations in the UK, Europe and North America, Fly With Me celebrated the ancient Afghan craft of kite-flying in an aerial act of solidarity with the people of Afghanistan.
 The artform, alongside music, theatre and dance, have been banned by the Taliban during their occupation of the country.
 See the full press coverage here.